MuellerA/AVRemu/README.md

 For now only a disassembler on Linux for
 - ATmega48PA, ATmega88PA, ATmega168PA, ATmega328P
+- ATmega8A
 - ATtiny24A, ATtiny44A, ATtiny84A
 - ATtiny25, ATtiny45, ATtiny85
 - ATxmega128A4U, ATxmega64A4U, ATxmega32A4U, ATxmega16A4U,

+The disassembler shows the MCU specific I/O register and interrupt vector names.
+Only those AVR instructions are disassembled which are in the MCU's instruction set.
+(Exception is the generic ATany which supports all instructions but does not have any MCU knowlege.)
+The twopass disassembler shows direct jump/call targets.

+Only supports MCUs with addresses < 64k, the RAMP registers are ignored.

 Usage:
 <pre>